God's Truth Comes by Revelation & Illumination, Not by Intellectualizing

 1 Corinthians 2:11-14 For who knows a person’s thoughts except their own spirit within them?
 In the same way no one knows the thoughts of God except the Spirit of God.
 What we have received is not the spirit of the world, but the Spirit who is from God, so that we may understand what God has freely given us.
 This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, explaining spiritual realities with Spirit-taught words.
 The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit.

 •• That offends many modern thinkers.
 In our so-called Age of Reason, we are fooled into thinking that mankind can grasp God’s truths by applying intellectual force.
 Unfortunately, laboring under this type of wrong thinking, I earned 37 semester hours of Theology and Philosophy credits at a Catholic university (Boston College), but in all that intellectual endeavor I never experienced a personal, saving relationship with Jesus Christ!
-My intellectualizing of the Gospel hid its life-changing revelation from me.
+My intellectualizing of the Gospel hid from me its life-changing revelation of truth.

 1 Corinthians 3:19a For the wisdom of this world is foolishness in God’s sight.